-Upon inspection of the offered unit meeting the particular needs, the resident or applicant will be required to sign a letter of iii.
-Rejection of Offered Unit

-Acceptance/Rejection of an Accessible Unit.
+Upon inspection of the offered unit meeting the particular needs, the resident or applicant will be required to sign a letter of Acceptance/Rejection of an Accessible Unit.
 RRHA will maintain a record of units offered, including location, date offered and circumstances of each offer, each acceptance or rejection and the reason for the rejection.